 It is further speculated that opportunistic Chinese companies may, as a consequence of this payout, increase their interest in securing trade marks with the intention of selling them onto foreign companies and individuals as they enter into China and other Asian territories.

 The aforesaid dispute concerned rightful ownership of a registered trade mark.
 A trade mark is a distinctive sign usually a name, word, design, symbol or logo or a combination of any of the aforesaid, indicating origin and distinguishing the relevant goods and services from those of others.
-While the term afforded by trade mark protection does vary from country to country a registered trade mark can be in most instances be renewed perpetually.
+While the term afforded by trade mark protection does vary from country to country, a registered trade mark can in most instances be renewed perpetually.

-Apple's legal woes emphasise that trade marks, designs and patents - all of which are integral components of Intellectual Property - are fundamental to any successful business.
+Apple's legal woes emphasise that trade marks, designs and patents - all of which are integral components of intellectual property - are fundamental to any successful business.

 The content of this article is intended to provide a general guide to the subject matter.
 Specialist advice should be sought about your specific circumstances.